polterguy/polterguy.github.io/_posts/2022-02-23-running-google-on-12-buck-per-month.md

 throwing €20,000 out the window every month.
 Facts are, the Ethereum network alone is using more electricity than the _country of Serbia_.
 You need to _"rethink your thinking"_ my friend.

+In case you missed the point, let me emphasise it for you; The difference between your existing legacy system and Magic is that your existing legacy system will crash down and burst into flames if you give it 100 simultaneous users.
+Magic will yawn from boredom if you give it 1 million users on the same hardware!
+Simply because of ...

+> Magic was NOT built under the assumption of that "hardware is cheap!"

 <div class="video">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/RxhTF6TzWJo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>